-Ms. Richman also has represented clients in general litigation and appellate matters.
+Ms. Richman has also represented clients in general litigation and appellate matters.
 She was part of the team that convinced the D.C.
-Circuit to vacate a rule promulgated by the Federal Communications Commission that restricted the number of subscribers cable companies can serve.
-Comcast Corp. v.
-FCC, 569 F.3d 1 (D.C.
+Circuit to vacate a rule promulgated by the Federal Communications Commission (FCC) that restricted the number of subscribers cable companies can serve (Comcast Corp. v.
+FCC, 579 F.3d 1 (D.C.
 Cir.
-2009).
+2009)) and also assisted with a successful challenge to an FCC Order finding that that a cable company violated the program carriage rules and discriminated against an unaffiliated video programming vendor (Comcast Cable Commc’ns, LLC v.
+FCC, 717 F.3d 982 (D.C.
+Cir.
+2013)).

-Ms. Richman is the Associate Editor of the Antitrust Report, the quarterly U.S. law periodical published by Matthew Bender and Lexis/Nexis.
-She also serves as an editor of Von Kalinowski’s Antitrust Laws and Trade Regulation: Desk Edition.
+Ms. Richman is on the Board of Editors for the Antitrust Source and is the Associate Editor of the Antitrust Report, the quarterly U.S. law periodical published by Matthew Bender and Lexis/Nexis.

 Prior to joining the firm in 2003, Ms. Richman served as a law clerk to the Honorable Thomas Penfield Jackson of the U.S. District Court for the District of Columbia.
 She received her law degree magna cum laude in 2002 from the Georgetown University Law Center, where she was elected to the Order of the Coif and served as Executive Editor of the Georgetown Law Journal.
 Ms. Richman earned a Bachelor of Arts degree magna cum laude from St. Mary's College of Maryland in 1998.